SilkAir Flight 185: CVR and FDR deactivation

 The CVR and FDR stopped recording minutes before the abrupt descent, but not at the same time.
 The CVR stopped functioning about 6 minutes before the dive as the captain was leaving the cockpit for a short break.
 The FDR was deactivated 5 minutes later around 1 minute before the dive.
 Overload and short-circuit tests show that a distinctive 400-Hz tone is recorded by the CVR when the CVR circuit breaker trips.
 The investigators could not find this sound on Flight 185's CVR, which made them conclude that the CVR circuit breaker was manually pulled out.
 The radio continued to work after the failure of the CVR, which indicates that power failure was not the cause.
-Subsequent investigations, including a National Geographic Channel documentary, revealed that this FDR had previously failed, for periods lasting between 10 seconds and 10 minutes.
-Testing of the unit by NTSC found no evidence that a malfunction or failure caused either recorder to stop recording data.
+Testing of the unit by the NTSC found no evidence that a malfunction or failure caused either recorder to stop recording data.

 Servo valve issue

-Starting in 1991, several accidents and incidents involving the Boeing 737 were the result of uncommanded movement of their rudders.
+Starting in 1991, several accidents and incidents involving the Boeing 737 happened as the result of uncommanded movement of their rudders.
 On 3 March 1991, United Airlines Flight 585, a 737-200, crashed in Colorado Springs, Colorado, killing 25 people.
 On 8 September 1994, USAir Flight 427, a 737-300, crashed near Pittsburgh, Pennsylvania, killing 132 people.
 Four more incidents occurred where a 737 rudder PCU malfunction was suspected.

 The Seattle Times devoted a series of 37 articles to Boeing 737 loss-of-control malfunctions.
 The accident occurred in the middle of a controversy over the NTSB's role in accidents caused by the rudder control unit.

-During the investigation of Flight 427, the NTSB discovered that the PCU's dual servo valve could jam, as well, and deflect the rudder in the opposite direction of the pilots' input, due to thermal shock, caused when cold PCUs are injected with hot hydraulic fluid.
+During the investigation of Flight 427, the NTSB had discovered that the PCU's dual servo valve could jam, as well, and deflect the rudder in the opposite direction of the pilots' input, due to thermal shock, caused when cold PCUs are injected with hot hydraulic fluid.
 As a result of this finding, the FAA ordered the servo valves to be replaced and new training protocol for pilots to handle unexpected movement of flight controls to be developed.
 The FAA ordered an upgrade of all Boeing 737 rudder control systems by 12 November 2002.

-According to the series Mayday, the rudder issue had been corrected before construction started on the accident aircraft.
-Nevertheless, the theory of a rudder malfunction was investigated with the possibility of corrosion of and/or debris getting stuck in the PCU, and was disproved.

 Aftermath

 Lawsuits

 SilkAir paid USD$10,000 compensation to each victim's family, the maximum under the Warsaw Convention.
 Boeing also paid an undisclosed amount of compensation.
-In 2001, six families who had sued SilkAir for damages based on the allegation that the crash was caused by the pilot were turned down by a Singapore High Court judge, who ruled that "the onus of proving that flight MI185 was intentionally crashed has not been discharged."
+In July 2001 six families began court proceedings against SilkAir for damages, based on the allegation that the crash was caused by the pilot, after each had rejected a compensation offer of $200,000 (£143,000).
+In October 2001 the claims were turned down by a Singapore High Court judge who ruled that "the onus of proving that flight MI185 was intentionally crashed has not been discharged."